-For most of a decade, Jackie O’s was the only brewery in town.
-In that time, they cranked out a massive variety of brews, from poundable IPAs to crazy experimental bottles.
+For most of its existence, Jackie O’s was the only brewery in town.
+In that time, they cranked out a massive variety of brews, from poundable pales to American Wild Ales.
 The company expanded with the spacious public house, a separate production facility/taproom and a farm to supply the restaurant and brewery.

 Last year, Jackie O’s burst onto the hazy scene, refining recipes in Athens before unleashing six packs of “Who Cooks for You?,” a hazy pale ale.
 Earlier this year, they released “Lost Marbles” hazy IPA.
 Both flew off shelves around the state when they came out, so don’t sleep on any taproom IPAs they offer during the fest.

 Jackie O’s also expanded their sour ale program, releasing a huge range of complex barrel-aged and stainless fermented saisons and wild ales, most of them loaded with fruit and sporting luscious color.
 Most notably this includes their “pattern” line of beers, such as “Gingham” and “Ogee.”

 The public house continues to push the brewery food game, with arguably the best burger in town, killer wings, a range of amazing house-made sauces, and a ton of local sourcing.
 We recommend public house visitors try the iconic “Oestrike” pizza.
 It quite literally puts the “O” in Jackie O’s.

 Jackie O’s is an Ohio craft beer staple.
 Now well into a second decade, they haven’t stopped ramping up the craft and quality.